CravenCraft/BetterParagliders/README.md

 - **Blocking** - Blocking drains stamina based on the amount of damage absorbed by the block.
 The cooldown for a shield is now removed until the player's stamina is completely depleted.
 It will be available again once the player regains all their stamina.
-- **Rolling** - The Combat Roll mod is also a dependency of this mod!
-As such, it drains stamina as well based on the player's armor value.
-Higher armor values equals higher roll stamina cost.
-However, to combat this the enchantments have now been reworked as well.
-Multi-Roll now decreases the amount of stamina drained per roll.
-The roll cooldown has also been reworked to be dependent on armor values instead of a base amount.
-Higher values equals a longer cooldown between rolls (think fat rolling in Dark Souls).
-To combat this Acrobat has been slightly tweaked to decrease the cooldown time even with the armor value factored in.
-Higher enchantment levels equals lower stamina cost and cooldown times!

 ## Other Features
-- **Config File** - The server config file for this mod will be in the same location as the one for Paragliders.
-  Here you can find various settings to increase or reduce the amount of stamina each action consumes.
-By default, everything is set to 1.0.
-Increasing to 2.0 will **double** the amount of stamina consumed, and decreasing to 0.0 will **completely remove** stamina consumption from this action entirely.
+- **Config File** - The server config file for this mod will contain various settings to increase or reduce the amount of stamina each action consumes, as well as what type of effects running out of stamina will give the player (as well as the intensity of said effects).
   > YOUR_WORLD_SAVE/serverconfig/betterparagliders-server.toml

 - **Attributes** - This mod contains multiple attributes.
 Each with a default value set to 1.0 and a range